e-h-dev/trip-discoverer/README.md

 ### Imagery

 I have used a beautiful image of a car speeding off on a trip, for the hero image.
-Thhe image gives the user a positive feel of freedom to discover and experiance nw trips.
+The image gives the user a positive feel of freedom to discover and experiance nw trips.
 This image is downloaded with a full license from [piaxabay](https://pixabay.com/photos/car-transportation-travel-road-trip-6603726/).

 ## Wireframes

-Wireframes were created for mobile, tablet and desktop using balsamiq.
+Wireframes were created for mobile, tablet and desktop using [balsamiq.](https://balsamiq.com/)

 ### Home Page